 There are lots of fun attractions along the more than three-mile stretch of Santa Monica Beach, including two universally accessible playgrounds.
 South Beach Park Playground was the first to open and has equipment and areas that can be used by children of all level of abilities, including swings and structures.
 There is also increased maneuvering space and ramps to play components.
 Located towards the other end of the beach, past the famed Santa Monica Pier, is North Beach Playground, the city’s newest.
 With a design inspired by the sea, this playground also has a “sensory garden” where children can learn through touch and use their imaginations to play freely.

-Head to Pacific Park (the west coast’s only amusement park that’s on a pier) for fun rides, souvenir shopping and delicious eateries.
+Head to Pacific Park (the west coast’s only amusement park located on a pier) for fun rides, souvenir shopping and delicious eateries.
 The venue is wheelchair accessible and there is a convenient auxiliary entrance for those with mobility impairments.
 Service animals are also welcome and even allowed on certain rides.
 Click here for more information.